Mulch does a garden good!

 How do I get Mulch?

-There are free mulch pile available in Santa Barbara, Santa Ynez Valley, and Santa Maria.
+Free mulch piles are available in Santa Barbara and Santa Ynez.
 Simply drive up with a pair of gloves and a garden fork and help yourself to as much mulch as you like.
-A tarp is recommended for open-bed trucks.
+A tarp is recommended for open-bed trucks.-

 Santa Barbara:

-- Pick up at the South Coast Recycling and Transfer Station at 4430 Calle Real in Santa Barbara.
-The free pile is accessible to residents during the facility's operating hours, Monday through Saturday from 7:00 a.m. to 5:00 p.m.
+- Pick-up is available at the South Coast Recycling and Transfer Station at 4430 Calle Real in Santa Barbara.
+The free pile is located right across the road from the facility and is accessible to residents 24 hours per day, 7 days per week.

 -